true-async/php-true-async-rfc/basic.md

 The `Async\Scope` class implements several methods for resource cleanup:

 - `dispose` – cleans up resources and cancels coroutines, possibly with errors.
-- `disposeSafely` – cleans up resources while preserving leaked coroutines.
+- `disposeSafely` – cleans up resources while preserving zombie coroutines.
 - `disposeAfterTimeout` – cleans up resources and cancels coroutines after a timeout.

 The `Scope::dispose*` methods terminates the execution of a `Scope` differently than `cancel()`.

 It goes through all child coroutines that were explicitly defined using a `spawn with` expression and cancels them.
-All implicit coroutines that have not completed execution are marked as **Leaked**.
+All implicit coroutines that have not completed execution are marked as **Zombie**.

-When a **Leaked** coroutine is detected, PHP generates a warning indicating the location where the coroutine was started.
+When a **Zombie** coroutine is detected, PHP generates a warning indicating the location where the coroutine was started.
 The later behavior depends on the selected strategy:

 - `dispose` – immediately cancels the coroutine.
 - `disposeAfterTimeout` – delays the cancellation for a specified duration.
-- `disposeSafely` – runs the coroutine under the **Leaked** policy.
+- `disposeSafely` – runs the coroutine under the **Zombie** policy.

 ```php
 use function Async\Scope\delay;